SarahHenze/QPuB/README.md

   $ Rscript <path to runQPuB.r relative to the folder ABC> -infol <path to input_folder> -outfol <output_folder> -titr <titration_file>
 ```

-where the fields enclosed within **<>** including the symbol **<>** MUST be replaced by appropriate folder and file names along with their relative paths (if required).
+where the fields enclosed within **<>** including the symbol **<>** MUST be replaced by appropriate folder and file names along with their relative paths (if required) as explained in the **Examples** below.
 Note that, for output folder you should not provide the path, but only the name of the folder.
 The same applies for the titration data file.
 The table below provides the meaning of the flags used in the above shell command.

 |         Flags                 |                 Meaning                                                              |
 | :----------------------- | :---------------------------------------------------------------------------- |